Activist Erica Garner dies after heart attack

 "Erica the world loves you.
 I love you.
 I am glad you came into our lives.
 May you find the peace in the next life that you deserved while you were here.
 I will always love you my sister. love you," Garner's Twitter account, which is run by her family, said.

-Garner had gone into cardiac arrest earlier in the week and suffered major brain damage from a lack of oxygen, the account said.
+Garner, 27, had gone into cardiac arrest earlier in the week and suffered major brain damage from a lack of oxygen, the account said.

 "When you report this you remember she was human: mother, daughter, sister, aunt.
 Her heart was bigger than the world.
 It really really was," her account said.
 "She cared when most people wouldn't have.
 She was good.
 She only pursued right, no matter what.
 No one gave her justice."